[Back to Improving Ourselves]

 The most significant change which many people can make is to choose - in every situation - to act.

 The big temptation we face is to react.
 It's the natural thing to do: something happens, and we react to it.
-We all have a number of basic inbuilt reactions, which cover most situations: we act on what happens to be the most powerful emotion in the moment; and we protect ourselves (from both physical and social damage) - which means we generally follow the crowd (as sticking out and being alone is dangerous), and avoid change (because the unknown is dangerous).
+We all have a number of basic inbuilt reactions, which cover most situations.
+We act on what happens to be the most powerful emotion in the moment; and we protect ourselves (from both physical and social damage) - which means we generally follow the crowd (as sticking out and being alone is dangerous), and avoid change (because the unknown is dangerous).
 So pause before you react, and consider whether a different response might be better.

 Of course, every now and then, the correct action is to do nothing - to refuse to react is sometimes enough.
-But choosing to not react in a dificult situation is not the same as prevaricating when a decision is required.
+But choosing to not react in a difficult situation is not the same as prevaricating when a decision is required.

-Choose, Don't Avoid
+Choose, Don't Change

 How do you decide what to do?
 One basic principle is to choose to make what you are aiming for more likely.